internetguru/bashcfg/README.md

 # Bash config

-> Functions and aliases to support using Git Flow model.
+> Usefull set of functions and aliases.

 ### Usage